-As of June 30, 2019, we had cash, cash equivalents and investments of \$667.3 million.
-Based on our current plans, we believe that our existing cash, cash equivalents and investments, excluding any potential option fees and milestone payments under our existing collaborations with Roche and CStone, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the middle of 2021.
+As of September 30, 2019, we had cash, cash equivalents and investments of \$594.5 million.
+Based on our current operating plans, we believe that our existing cash, cash equivalents and investments, together with the \$25.0 million upfront cash payment from Clementia and an \$8.0 million research milestone achieved in the fourth quarter of 2019 under the Roche collaboration, but excluding any additional potential option fees, milestone payments or other payments from Roche, CStone or Clementia, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the second half of 2021.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - the costs of securing manufacturing arrangements for development activities and commercial production, including API, drug substance and drug product material for use in pre-clinical studies, clinical trials, our compassionate use program and for use as commercial supply; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our drug candidates; - the success of our collaborations with Roche and CStone and our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our collaboration agreements with Roche and CStone or any collaboration agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other drug candidates and technologies; - the success of our current or future collaborations for the development of companion diagnostic tests; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs of establishing operations outside the United States.
+- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - the costs of securing manufacturing arrangements for development activities and commercial production, including API, drug substance and drug product material for use in pre-clinical studies, clinical trials, our compassionate use program and for use as commercial supply; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our drug candidates; - the success of our collaborations with Roche and CStone and our license agreement with Clementia, as well as our ability to establish and maintain additional collaborations, partnerships or licenses on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our collaboration agreements with Roche and CStone or license agreement with Clementia, or any collaboration, partnership or license agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other drug candidates and technologies; - the success of our current or future collaborations for the development of companion diagnostic tests; - the success of our commercialization efforts and market acceptance for any approved drug candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and

+• the costs of establishing operations outside the United States.

 Identifying potential drug candidates and conducting pre-clinical development and testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve drug sales.
-In addition, our drug candidates, if approved, may not achieve commercial success.
+In addition, our drug candidates, if approved, may not achieve commercial success or market acceptance.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.